-Click on any photo to go to project pages for that country, or scroll down further for all projects.
+Click on any photo to go to project pages for that city, or scroll down further for all projects.

 Third Rail Projects International, with CEC Artslink, presents the first official project of the Global Performance Studio , March 6-30, 2016 in St. Petersburg, Russia with workshops, discussions, and performances in site-specific & immersive theater.